Human Osteology Courses In The UK

-This is something I should have done a while ago!
-Regardless, whilst I was doing some light research for another article I made a quick list of every course in the UK that offers human osteology as a taught masters (either MA, a Masters of Arts, or MSc, a Masters of Science), or as a distinctive module or component within a taught masters degree.
-England is well represented within the universities highlighted, Scotland only comes in with two entries, whilst Wales and Northern Ireland, as far as I know, offer no distinctive osteological courses.
-Further to this the reader should be aware that some universities, such as the University of Leicester, offer commercial or research centers for human and animal osteology, yet run no postgraduate courses that provide the training in the methods of osteoarchaeology.
+This is something I should have done a while ago.
+Regardless, whilst I was doing some light research for another article I made a quick list of every course in the UK that offers human osteology as a taught masters (either as an MA – a Masters of Arts or as an MSc – Masters of Science) or offer a distinctive human osteology module or component within a taught masters degree.
+England is well represented within the universities highlighted, Scotland only comes in with two entries whilst Wales and Northern Ireland, as far as I know, offer no distinctive osteological courses at the Masters level.
+Further to this the reader should be aware that some universities, such as the University of Leicester, offer commercial or research centers for human and animal osteology yet run no postgraduate courses that provide the training in the methods of osteoarchaeology.
 Thus they are excluded from this list.

-This information is correct as of the 22nd January 2013, but please expect at least some of the information to change.
+This information is correct as of the 8 January 2014, but please expect at least some of the information to change.
 I think we could likely see a raise in the tuition fees for MSc and MA courses within the next few years, as a direct knock on effect of the upping of undergraduate fees.
-It should be noted here that the education system in the UK is well-regarded, and it’s institutions are often in the top 10% in world league tables; however it can be very expensive to study here, especially in the consideration of prospective international students, and of rent and living costs.
-The list is not an exhaustive attempt, and I am happy to add any further information or to correct any entries.
+It should be noted here that the education system in the UK is well-regarded, and it’s educational institutions are often in the top 10% in world league tables; however it can be very expensive to study here, especially so in the consideration of prospective international students.
+Please also take note of the cost of renting (especially in the south east of the country) and the high cost of daily living.
+The list is not an exhaustive attempt and I am happy to add any further information or to correct any entries.

 University of Bradford: